Apple signals emerging-market rethink with India push

 ‘I LOVE INDIA, BUT...’

-Apple helped create the smartphone industry with the iPhone in 2007, but last year lost its lead globally to Samsung whose free Android software is especially attractive in Asia.
+Apple helped create the smartphone industry with the iPhone in 2007.
+But last year Apple lost its lead globally to Samsung whose smartphones, which run on Google Inc’s free Android software, are especially attractive in Asia.

-Many in Silicon Valley and Wall Street believe the surest way to penetrate lower-income Asian markets would be with a cheaper iPhone, as has been widely reported but never confirmed.
-The risk is that a cheap iPhone would cannibalise demand for the premium version and eat into Apple’s peerless margins.

 The new monthly payment plan in India goes a long way to expanding the potential market, said Chakrawarti.